IndiePass/indiepass-android/README.md

 ## Functionality

-- Login with multiple domains, discover indieauth, micropub and microsub endpoints.
+- Login with multiple domains, discover indieauth, micropub, microsub and media endpoints.
   The microsub endpoint is optional so you can simply use this as a micropub client too.
 - Micropub